jetaggart/stream-encrypted-chat/README.md

   app via CSS.
 You can look at hooking into Stream React Chat's [MessageInput](https://getstream.github.io/stream-chat-react/#messageinput) or use as a jumping off point to build your own chat widget.

-# ?
-Contact Stream more upselling ?

-If you want to get started with Stream and Virgil, contact us here!